Data and Analytics Facility for National Infrastructure: Funding and Partners

 From 2017 to 2021, DAFNI was funded by an UKRI EPSRC £8m investment in the UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC) to provide infrastructure systems research capabilities.
 Since then, the DAFNI programme has received a £1.4m grant under EPSRC's Resource Only Strategic Equipment and in March 2023 UKRI awarded £4m to STFC Scientific Computing to establish a national Centre of Excellence for Resilient Infrastructure Analysis based on the DAFNI platform.
 Further UK Government funding was received in 2024.

-Institutions working with DAFNI include Imperial, University of Bristol, Cranfield University, UCL CASA, Newcastle University and University of Southhampton.
+Institutions working with DAFNI include Imperial, University of Bristol, Cranfield University, UCL CASA, Newcastle University and University of Southampton.